J. P. C. Emmons

-Jedediah Philo Clark Emmons (January 1, 1818 – April 15, 1877), more commonly referred to as Jed P. C. Emmons or J. P. C. Emmons, was an American attorney and politician who served as the 12th Florida Attorney General.
+Jedediah Philo Clark Emmons (January 1, 1818 – April 15, 1877), more commonly referred to as Jed P. C. Emmons or J. P. C. Emmons, was an American attorney, judge, and politician who served as the 12th Florida Attorney General.
+He also served in the Michigan House of Representatives, as a judge in Michigan, and as a prosecuting attorney before serving in the Union Army.
+He settled in Jacksonville, Florida and was appointed by thr governor as Attorney General.
+He was the last Republican to serve for more than 100 years.

 Early life and education

 Emmons was born on January 1, 1818, in Hudson Falls, New York.
 Emmons moved to Detroit, Michigan with his father and brother in 1836; his father, Adonijah, was an attorney, and his brother, Halmor Hull, would later become a federal judge.
 Upon arrival, Emmons became the private secretary for Michigan Governor Stevens T. Mason, and much of his early legal education came from Mason.

 In 1838, Mason appointed Emmons as the Clerk of the Michigan House of Representatives, though he would only stay in that position for a year in order to continue his legal studies.
 Emmons was admitted into the Michigan Bar in 1840 and began a law practice in Detroit with his father and brother the same year, named A. Emmons & Sons.